 In most cases, Kawaii Culture refers to Japanese pop culture.
 It extensively covers a range of categories, including colorful cafes, fashionable clothing, popular anime characters, lovely animal mascots and so on.
 In recent years, Japanese government has officially adopted it as a tourism strategy to attract more international tourists to Japan.

-However, Japanese kawaii culture is not a new concept, you can see Japanese attitude to admire the small things even in the Heian Period (794-1185) in the poem written by Sei Shonagon (The Pillow Book).
-Kawaii culture has been deeply connected with Japanese spirits and aesthetics for ages.
+Moreover, Japanese kawaii culture is not a new concept, you can see Japanese attitude to admire the small things even in the Heian Period (794-1185) in the poem written by Sei Shonagon (The Pillow Book).
+Kawaii culture has been deeply connected with Japanese spirits and aesthetics for a long time.

 Kawaii Culture can be spotted in several areas in Tokyo.
 You can choose your destination depending on your interests.
-For example, if you are into Japanese Otaku culture such as anime and manga, head to Akihabara, in another word, heaven for geeks.
-If you want to immerse yourself in a full of colorful shops and sweets, Harajuku offers everything you associate with kawaii culture.
+For example, if you are into Japanese Otaku culture such as anime and manga, head to Akihabara, which is known as heaven for geeks.
+If you want to immerse yourself in colorful shops and sweets, Harajuku offers everything you associate with kawaii culture.
 Unique themed cafes and popular theme parks can offer kawaii experience and photogenic spots too.

 Here are the best places to visit to enjoy kawaii culture in Tokyo.

 Takeshita street is a symbolic shopping street in Harajuku area.
 This shopping hub can be found in a 2 minutes walk from JR Harajuku station.
 It boasts a wide variety of shops and restaurants which are packed with the lively narrow street.
 Walking along the street will allow you to discover colorful shops and photogenic sweets which many school girls love to get after school or on the weekends.
 There are also unique shops specialized in popular character items such as Hello Kitty, Sanrio characters and famous anime characters!